The best garden loppers in 2024

 We also have guides detailing how to prune fruit trees in winter and pruning mistakes to avoid, as well as information on other tools such as the best Japanese gardening tools and how to use them.

-We tested the different types of anvil loppers, using them in the garden on a range of different woody shrubs and trees to help you find the right one for your garden.
+We tested the different types of bypass and anvil loppers, using them in the garden on a range of different woody shrubs and trees to help you find the right one for your garden.
 Each pair has a detailed list of pros and cons for clarity and has been rated according to handling, cutting, maintenance and value for money.
-Every pair in our round up below has scored a minimum of four out of five stars, so you can buy with confidence.
+Every pair in our round up below has scored a minimum of three out of five stars, so you can buy with confidence.

 Jump to: